codeoncesoftware/grizzly-api-angular-demo/README.md

-# grizzly-api-angular-starter
+# grizzly-api-angular-starter-demo
-Starter Kit for Angular App using Grizzly API
+An Angular Demo based on Grizzly API as backend